WQZL

-WQZL (101.1 FM), also known as "The River", is a radio station licensed to serve Belhaven, North Carolina.
-It has a format of adult hits as "92.3 & 101.1 The River".
+WQZL (101.1 FM) is a radio station licensed to serve Belhaven, North Carolina which is currently silent.
+It last had a format of adult hits as "92.3 & 101.1 The River", in a simulcast with WQSL.
 The station's antenna is in Washington, but the signal reaches New Bern, Greenville, and Washington, North Carolina.

 History

 WKJA-FM signed on June 1, 1981, at 92.1 FM.
-The original Effective Radiated Power was 3000 watts.
+The original effective radiated power was 3000 watts.

 WKJA-FM was originally licensed to Roach Communications, Robert Ray "Bob" Roach, President.
-The original format was light CHR, but Adult Contemporary and Country formats also took occasional turns throughout the 1980s.
-The station was sold to Winfas in 1984, whose other holdings at the time included WRCM/WJNC in Jacksonville, NC and WAMV/WCNV in Amherst, Virginia.
+The original format was light contemporary hit radio, but adult contemporary and country formats also took occasional turns throughout the 1980s.
+The station was sold to Winfas in 1984, whose other holdings at the time included WRCM and WJNC in Jacksonville, North Carolina, and WAMV and WCNV in Amherst, Virginia.

-WKJA used to play oldies in the early 1990s, and then rebroadcast the signal of adult standards WANG-FM (now WBKZ).
+WKJA used to play oldies in the early 1990s, and then rebroadcast the signal of adult standards station WANG-FM.
 In 1999, it took the WANJ calls to reflect its association with WANG-FM.
-In 2002, WANJ began simulcasting with WQSL, taking the WQZL calls; both stations first had a rhythmic CHR under the moniker of "The Beat of Carolina", this was later tweaked to a more Rhythmic AC format but still with the "Beat" moniker.
-They later flipped formats to "The Touch FM", an Urban adult contemporary format.
-In August 2010, WQZL severed ties with WQSL after 8 years and began simulcasting sister Rocker WXQR, giving it coverage in the inland sections of the Greenville-New Bern-Jacksonville area (WXQR serves mostly the coastal regions).
+In 2002, WANJ began simulcasting with WQSL, taking the WQZL calls; both stations first had a rhythmic CHR under the moniker of "The Beat of Carolina", this was later tweaked to a more rhythmic AC format.
+They later flipped formats to "The Touch FM", an urban adult contemporary format.

+In August 2010, WQZL severed ties with WQSL after eight years and began simulcasting sister rock station WXQR, giving it coverage in the inland sections of the Greenville-New Bern-Jacksonville area (WXQR serves mostly the coastal regions).
 On January 2, 2012, WQZL flipped to variety hits using the "S.A.M.: Simply About Music" format and calling itself "101.1 SAM FM"; "S.A.M." was previously heard on WSSM.
 This was the first time since the 1990s WQZL had not simulcast with another station.
-After 19 months, the station would flip back to a simulcast with WQSL on August 29, 2013 as 92.3/101.1 Jack FM.
+After 19 months, the station would flip back to a simulcast with WQSL on August 29, 2013, as 92.3/101.1 Jack FM.
 The simulcast started at 12 noon with a stunt as a 1960s-based oldies format as Oldies 92 before introducing Jack at 12 Noon the next day.
-WQZL had no air personalities since it was a Jack FM outlet, and most Jack FM branded stations do not have any personalities.
+As with most Jack FM stations, WQZL had no air personalities.

-On December 16, 2013, WQZL changed their format to a country simulcast with WQSL, branded as "The Wolf".
+On December 16, 2013, WQZL and WQZL changed their format to country, branded as "The Wolf".

 In September 2017, Dick Broadcasting announced the purchase of Alpha Media stations in three markets — 18 stations and two translators in total, at a purchase price of $19.5 million.
 The acquisition of WQZL by Dick Broadcasting was consummated on December 20, 2017.

-On July 6, 2018 at 5 pm, WQZL (and simulcaster WQSL) changed their format from country to variety hits, branded as "92.3 & 101.1 The River".
+On July 6, 2018, at 5 pm, WQZL and WQSL changed their format from country to variety hits, branded as "92.3 & 101.1 The River".

+In 2026, WQZL separated from WQSL, with a format yet to be announced.
+On February 23, 2026, WQZL filed for special temporary authority to go silent.